BNETDocs/bncsutil/README.md

 After invoking CMake, cd to build folder and generate them with `cpack -G "DEB"` and `cpack -G "RPM"`.
 You can then use `gdebi` to do a local install of .deb with automatic dependency resolution or `yum localinstall` on rpm distros.
 For dnf it's `dnf install <name>.rpm`.

-Note that this is a "devel" package which also includes header files.
+Note that this is a "development" package which also includes header files.

-Library installs to `/usr/lib`, include files in `/usr/include/bncsutil`.
+Library installs to `/usr/local/lib`, include files in `/usr/local/include/bncsutil`.

 Packages are also available for download from github releases built on Debian Bookworm and Fedora latest.